ISAE Director and Professor of History at Wheaton College

 She originally came to the Institute as a Project Director in 1987.
 Dr. Blumhofer served as ISAE director between 1993 and 1995, then spent time as a grant officer for the Religion Division of the Pew Charitable Trusts and as Administrative Director of Martin Marty’s Public Religion Project at the University of Chicago.

 She returned to the ISAE as its director in 1999.
-Her areas of expertise include the history of Pentecostalism and the historic role of women in American evangelicalism.
+Her areas of expertise include the history of Pentecostalism, music in the American church, and the historic role of women within American evangelicalism.
 In addition to teaching courses in Wheaton’s History department, Dr. Blumhofer serves as a member of the editorial advisory board for the University of Alabama Press’s Religion and American Culture series and is a trustee for the Overseas Ministries Study Center in New Haven, CT.

 Associate Director of the ISAE and Editor of the Evangelical Studies Bulletin